 Inventory consists principally of materials and supplies and natural gas.
 Materials and supplies are valued at the lower of average cost or market.
+Materials and supplies are recorded to inventory when purchased and subsequently charged to expense or capitalized to plant when installed.
 Natural gas inventories of CERC's Competitive Natural Gas Sales and Services business segment are also primarily valued at the lower of average cost or market.
 Natural gas inventories of CERC's Natural Gas Distribution business segment are primarily valued at weighted average cost.
-During both 2009 and 2010, CERC recorded \$6 million in write-downs of natural gas inventory to the lower of average cost or market.
+During 2010 and 2011, CERC recorded \$6 million and \$11 million, respectively, in write-downs of natural gas inventory to the lower of average cost or market.

 December 31,

-2009 2010
+2010 2011

 (in millions)

-Materials and supplies \$ 69 \$ 93
+Materials and supplies \$ 93 \$ 86

-Natural gas 189 211
+Natural gas 211 187

-Total inventory \$ 258 \$ 304
+Total inventory \$ 304 \$ 273